crmhaske/PracMachineLearning/README.md

 By Christie Haskell

-This repository is my submission in fulfillment of the poject requirements for the Coursera course Practical Machine Learning.
+This repository is my submission in fulfillment of the project requirements for the Coursera course Practical Machine Learning.

 The files in this repository are: